Brenda Smith Myles, PhD

 Jill Hudson, MS

 Jill Hudson is a certified Child Life Specialist trained at Johns Hopkins University, and has a graduate degree in Autism/Asperger Syndrome from the University of Kansas.
 Hudson is a private consultant working with families and children of all ages internationally.
-She is the author of two books and several articles and is a consultant with the Ohio Center for Autism & Low Incidence in Columbus, Ohio.
+She is the author of three books and several articles and is a consultant with the Ohio Center for Autism & Low Incidence in Columbus, Ohio.

 J. Richardson (Jay) Collins, MTS, MSW